fantasmagorikus/portscan-detection-lab/README.md

 - Operational scripts for health checks, reproducible exports (NDJSON), snapshots/backups, and headless screenshot capture.
 - Single-host and network modes via `.env` (`SURICATA_IFACE=lo` or your NIC).

 Detect TCP SYN port scans and visualize them with Kibana Lens.
-This lab uses Suricata to generate EVE JSON, Filebeat (suricata module) to ship data into Elasticsearch, and a Kibana dashboard to analyze and present results.
-An OWASP Juice Shop service is included as a convenient target on port 3000.
+Suricata generates EVE JSON, Filebeat (suricata module) ships structured ECS events into Elasticsearch, and a Kibana dashboard presents results.
+OWASP Juice Shop runs as a target on port 3000.

 ## Architecture and Rationale